rkyv/rkyv/book_src/feature-comparison.md

 | Shared pointers                   | yes           | no            | no            |

 \* *rkyv's open type system allows extension types that provide these capabilities*

-† *flatbuffers support validation, but not for rust*

 ## Open type system